rasterio/rasterio/docs/topics/configuration.rst

 --------------------------

 Rasterio code is often without the use of an :class:`.Env` context block.
-For instance, you could use :func:`rasterio.open` directly without explicity creating an :class:`.Env`.
+For instance, you could use :func:`rasterio.open` directly without explicitly creating an :class:`.Env`.
 In that case, the :func:`~rasterio.open` function will initialize a default environment in which to execute the code.
 Often this default environment is sufficient for most use cases and you only need to create an explicit :class:`.Env` if you are customizing